zenodeapp/pairwise-alignments/README.md

 - `output:` `void`

-> IMPORTANT: run this command every time the `alphabets` in the `SubstitutionMatrices`-contract get updated! <i>(rarely happens)</i>
+> IMPORTANT: run this command every time the `alphabets` in the SubstitutionMatrices-contract get updated! <i>(rarely happens)</i>
 >
 > > Why?
 > >
-> > Every time a `SubstitionMatrices`-contract gets linked to an algorithm (which happens once during the [Deployment](#5-deployment) phase), all the known `alphabets` get copied over to the algorithm's storage.
-This works like a cache and helps with optimizing our algorithms.
-However, if an update to the `alphabets` inside of the matrices' contract occurs, all algorithms that were deployed before the change will have outdated alphabets; relinking the matrices' address remedies such inconsistencies.
+> > Every time a SubstitionMatrices-contract gets linked to an algorithm (which happens once during the [Deployment](#5-deployment) phase), all known `alphabets` get copied over to the algorithm's storage.
+So whenever an update to the alphabets inside of the matrices' contract occurs, all algorithms that were deployed before the change will have outdated alphabets; relinking the matrices' address remedies such inconsistencies.

 ```
 npx hardhat linkNWToMatricesAddress --address "hex_address"